 1931 Chrysler CG Imperial Dual-Cowl Phaeton by LeBaron

-- An excellent genuine, authentic, and well-known example
+- An outstanding, genuine, authentic, well-known example

 By 1931, Chrysler’s Imperial had grown from simply an upmarket version of lesser models into something truly unique and special.
-It had been graced with classically beautiful styling, which was inspired by the Cord L-29, and was noteworthy for its massive 145-inch wheelbase chassis and smooth 125-horsepower straight-eight.
-Not only was this car big and powerful, but it was also a superb driver, with advanced steering geometry that made it shockingly easy to swing through wide corners at speed.
+It had been graced with classically beautiful styling, which was inspired by the Cord L-29, and was noteworthy for its massive 145-inch wheelbase chassis and smooth 125-horsepower straight eight.
+Not only was this car big and powerful, it was also a superb driver, with advanced steering geometry that made it shockingly easy to swing through wide corners at speed.
 The term “driver’s car” is seldom applied to American Classics of this era, but it is apt for the Imperial.

 Drivers with funds to spare could opt for “semi-custom” bodywork that had been supplied by the LeBaron imprint of Briggs and styled by Ralph Roberts.
 With aviation in the forefront of American culture, the open LeBaron custom body styles adopted aircraft-like leather interiors that wrapped around the cowl and over the doors.
 Riding in one of the 85 Dual-Cowl Phaetons built in 1931 was like coasting along the ground in one’s biplane.